History of the Jews in Iceland: Jews in Iceland today

 In 2021, the government formally recognized Judaism as an official religion, recognizing Jewish life cycle events, supporting a Jewish cemetery, and making the Jewish community one to which Icelanders can designate their religious tax payments.
-Around 300 Jews are living in Iceland as of 2023.
+As of 2023, around 300 Jews are living in Iceland.

 Jewish life in Reykjavik

-In the 1980s and 1990s, Jewish expats Mike Levin and Hope Knútsson coordinated some Jewish communal activities, which usually met in a local community center and in the basement of Hallgrímskirkja.
-Until its closure in 2006, Naval Air Station Keflavik sometimes provided local services with visiting Jewish chaplains.
+In the 1980s and 1990s, Jewish expats Mike Levin and Hope Knútsson coordinated some Jewish communal activities, taking place in a local community center and in the basement of Hallgrímskirkja, a famous church in Iceland.
+Until its closure in 2006, U.S. Naval Air Station Keflavik occasionally provided Jewish chaplains.

-From 2011–2018, Chabad sent young student rabbis to the country for major holidays, usually Passover and the High Holy Days.
+Between 2011 and 2018, Chabad sent young student rabbis to Iceland for major holidays, usually Passover and the High Holy Days.
 When Rabbi Berel Pewzner led holiday services in 2011, it marked the first formal services with a rabbi and a Torah scroll held in the city since the end of World War II, according to community members.
 According to the rabbi, it was the first time some of them had heard a shofar.
 Pewzner and his brother Naftoli served the community until 2017.

 Jewish Community Iceland Beit Tovah Chabad

-In 2018, Rabbi Avi Feldman and Mushky Feldman established a permanent Chabad-Lubavitch house in Reykjavik in 2018.
-(Muskhy Feldman was born in Sweden; her parents established the first Nordic Chabad house in Gothenburg in 1991.)
-They held the country's first menorah lighting in the city center in December 2018, with Ólafur Ragnar Grímsson and Dorrit Moussaieff in attendance.
+In 2018, Rabbi Avi Feldman and Mushky Feldman established a permanent Chabad-Lubavitch house in Reykjavik.
+In December 2018, the coule held the country's first menorah lighting in the city center, with Ólafur Ragnar Grímsson and Dorrit Moussaieff in attendance.

 In 2020, Feldman's Chabad received its own commissioned Torah scroll and held a Hachnasat Sefer Torah in downtown Reykjavík.
 That year, Feldman also helped organize the country's first Holocaust memorial service.

 Avi Feldman is also a mashgiach with his own hechsher, which he has used to certify local products.

-As of 2024, the Jewish Community Iceland Beit Tovah Chabad had purchased a property to be renovated to serve as a Jewish community center.
-The new facility will have a seminar room, a kosher grocery and take-out restaurant, a dining hall and a full kitchen.
-They plan to build a mikveh but currently use natural springs in the area.
+In 2024, the Jewish Community Iceland Beit Tovah Chabad had purchased a property to be renovated to serve as a Jewish community center.

+In July 2026, the community opened the Beit Shvidler Jewish Center of Iceland, the country's first permanent Jewish community center.
+The center, situated in a newly renovated, 9,000-square-foot building in downtown Reykjavík, includes a synagogue, seminar room, kosher shop, community kitchen, youth center, library lounge, security center, and a mikveh.